 I asked Katie’s “team” of trusted advisors, and everyone agreed tha not having her own aide was risky in a new setting.
 My gut was telling me the same thing.
 I reluctantly declined the spot.

 This year I jumped on camp enrollment as soon as sign ups opened.
 I again filled out reams of paperwork and forms.
 I again requested a 1:1 aide.
 I didn’t get the session I preferred in August, but I got her in!

 I’d been thinking about my strategy for nearly a year.
 The shortest session at Camp Krem was five days.
 The longest Katie had been to camp was 3.5 days.
-So I enrolled her in a five-day session at ViaWest, a special needs Camp in the Cupertino foothills that we use on weekends during the school year.
+So I enrolled her in a five-day session at ViaWest, a special needs Camp in the Cupertino foothills that we use on weekends during the school year and I even got the best metal detector under 100 usd to find some treasures around the camp.
 So five days in June at ViaWest.
 Then 3.5 days at ENN summer camp in early July, followed by five days at Camp Krem in late July.

 It was far more summer camp than Katie was used to, but I hoped a longer stay at a familiar Camp would prepare her for five successful days at Camp Krem.